riot/riot.github.io/api.md

 ###  Slots

 The `<slot>` tag is a special Riot.js core feature that allows you to inject and compile the content of any custom component inside its template in runtime.
-For example using the following riot tag `my-post`
+For example, using the following riot tag `my-post`:

 ``` html
 <my-post>